Merzasphor/MWSE/docs/source/types/tes3matrix33.md

 ### `toEulerXYZ`

-Converts the matrix to a 3D vector.
+Converts the matrix to a vector with 3 Euler angles.

 ```lua
 local isUnique, vector3 = tes3matrix33:toEulerXYZ()